Top

 A lane (with innumerable potholes) connects the main village Bunaken to the village of Tanjung Parigi in the North.
 When jogging early in the morning I regularly met the children here on their way to school.

-Who wants to supply his guests on Bunaken with running, salt-free water must pump this out of the water net in the harbour of Manado into his boat, transport it to the island and at last pump it into the high container.
-There is electric current (220 V or less) as a rule between 6 o'clock in the evening and 6 o'clock in the morning.
+Some Resorts have not an own well with salt-free water.
+So who wants to supply his guests on Bunaken with running, salt-free water must pump this out of the water net in the harbour of Manado into his boat, transport it to the island and at last pump it into the high container.
+There was electric current (220 V or less) as a rule only between 6 o'clock in the evening and 6 o'clock in the morning.
 The generators are in the village of Bunaken.
+Since 2011 however there is a also a huge photovoltaik plant which is delivering more than 700 househoalds with electricity also at daytime.
 The electric cables go through the island from village to village and from house to house.
-There are neither bank nor supermarket on Bunaken.
-The islanders must therefore go to Manado regularly, to shop their food (also vegetables)!

 Bridal CoupleWedding BreakfastBirthday Party